samitkumarpatel/samitkumarpatel.github.io/_posts/2019-9-8-self-signed-ssl-certificate.md

 ---
 layout: post
-title: self signed ssl certificate witn nginx
+title: Self signed ssl certificate witn nginx
 ---

 **Create a self-signed certificate**

 To set up Nginx as an SSL provider, you need an SSL certificate.
 This article shows how to create and set up a self-signed SSL certificate.
 For production scenarios, you should obtain a certificate from a certificate authority.

 To create a self-signed SSL certificate, use the OpenSSL tool available in Azure Cloud Shell and many Linux distributions, or use a comparable client tool in your operating system.